milahu/solidjs-treeview-component/README.md

 > can be expanded to reveal the contents of the folder,
 > which may be files, folders, or both.

-### svelte
+## other treeview components

+- https://github.com/aquaductape/solid-tree-view - a treeview component in solidjs
+- https://svelte.dev/tutorial/svelte-self - a treeview component in svelte
-a treeview component in svelte: https://svelte.dev/tutorial/svelte-self
+- https://github.com/mar10/fancytree - a treeview component in jQuery